Inside: A list of interesting research topics for kids in elementary school or homeschool!

 Teaching research skills is so important in elementary school.
-We can help our students navigate the “how tos” of research.
-Learning how to navigate text features in nonfiction books, finding credible sources online, and taking notes are all skills we’ve mastered and can pass on to our knowledge thirsty students.
+We can help our students navigate the “how-tos” of research.
+Learning how to navigate text features in nonfiction books, finding credible sources online, and taking notes are all skills we’ve mastered and can pass on to our knowledge-thirsty students.

-One of the tricky things is taking the time to come up with research topics for kids and coordinating research units for each topic.
+One of the tricky things is taking the time to come up with interesting research topics for kids and coordinating research units for each topic.
 Our students still need some scaffolding and guidance, and there are so many things they study in school.
 How can we possibly decide what topics they should research and have time to put together comprehensive units?

 I’ve got you covered with a list of engaging research topics for kids!

 A ready-to-go research unit, that follows my 5-step research process, is also available for many of these topics for your convenience!
 These unit studies will allow you to expand on content taught in class or start fresh with science and social studies research units complete with everything from unit outlines, parent letters, and internet research lessons to help students find credible sources, projects, reports, journaling pages, and more.

 Students will also build their research skills during the process, so these units are a great way to make time for science and social studies with an integrated curriculum since you will still teach the necessary language arts curriculum at the same time.

 Learn how to skyrocket your students’ research skills by listening to this episode of Wife Teacher Mommy: The Podcast.

 What are some good research topics for kids?